ChamaniS/SplitFedZip/README.md

 # SplitFedZip

-This repository is the Python implementation of the paper "SplitFedZIP: Learned Compression for Efficient Communication in Split-Federated Learning".
+This repository is the Python implementation of the paper "_SplitFedZIP: Learned Compression for Efficient Communication in Split-Federated Learning_".

 Table of Contents